jcane86/motor-hat/README.md

 * No changes, everything is still sync (I didn't feel it was necessary, feel free to open an issue or send a PR otherwise).

 Stepper Motors:
 * Most methods already had the Sync suffix.
-Only SetFrequency is now SetFrequencySync.
+Only setFrequency is now setFrequencySync.
 * Async methods added.
 * Release and current methods added (actually in 1.3).
 * Instance needs to be init()'d